devlinjunker/test.atom-package/packages.md

   - Terminal (like atom-ide-ui)
   - Optional: Nuclide Toolbar
   - Optional: Buck Build Integration (Build System by atom) https://buckbuild.com/

+### Atom IDE UI --
+NOTE: As of 2018 this package and other IDE packages depending on it now longer will work!!!
+UIs to support language services and debuggers
+ - IDEA: Markdown outline?
+ - [x] Look into Atom IDE Debugger Node https://atom.io/packages/atom-ide-debugger-node
+  - Not sure if a separate package is needed or if it just comes with IDE-UI
+  - Toggle Debugger panel with pallete command `dbugsh`
+  - Launch or attach to node process?
+  - TODO: Test debugger with node project

+#### IDE-CSS --
+Enhancements for UI to improve CSS Development **Requires atom-ide-ui package**
+ - Rules outline in Outline Panel
+ - Tooltips for css selector/property and linters

+#### IDE-HTML --
+Enhancements for UI to improve HTML Development **Requires atom-ide-ui package**
+ - HTML DOM Outline in Outline Panel

+#### IDE-Flowtype --
+Enhancements for UI to Improve Flow Development **Requires atom-ide-ui package**
+ - Flow Autocomplete is bumped to top of autocomplete list
+  - IDEA: Show which class (parent class) a property/method is from
+ - UI indications of bad flow code
+ - go to definition (hover over symbol and click while holding `cmd`)
+ - type hints when hovering over symbols
+ - Outline of flow files
+  - make sure flow server is running for project:
+   - new terminal, `./node_modules/.bin/flow start`
+ - [..]
+Look into "find references" flow package
+  - Attempting to google around for this seems like it isn't that supported by flow
+  - May want to move to typescript for this

+#### IDE-Typescript --
+Enhancements for UI to improve Typescript Development **Requires atom-ide-ui package**
+ - Auto completion
+ - Diagnostics (errors & warnings, with autofixes)
+ - Document outline
+ - Find references
+ - Go to definition
+ - Hover
+ - Signature help

 ### Atom-Typescript --